totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.basicbatchapp.rst

    libs as on local tests**: We often run on the situation where tests work fine on the local machine, but fails when running it remotely.
    Docker containers aim to help with such problems, but to do so the build process must be well defined.
-If your are reading any file from your local disk, make sure this file is also deployed together on your build.
+If you are reading any file from your local disk, make sure this file is also deployed together on your build.
 If you are using a lib with constant updates, make sure to explicitly set the lib version on your requirements to the same